joonarafael/visualpathfinder/documentation/user_manual.md

 - Toggle Borderless Mode: Switch between the original bordered layout and the borderless pixelmap mode.
 It's recommended not to change to the borderless mode until you've established a large enough map as no scale can be seen in the borderless mode.

-- Toggle High Contrast Mode: Switch between the smoother toned-down colors and the contrasted colors enhanced with more saturation and brightness.
+- Toggle High Contrast Mode: Switch between the smoother toned-down colors and the contrasted colors (enhanced with more saturation and brightness).

-- Toggle Indexes: Whether or not display the grid tile indexes or not.
+- Toggle Indexes: Whether or not display the grid tile indexes.
 Visible only with zoom level greater than 3.
+Useful if you decide to debug the pathfinding algorithms on your own machine.

 **View**